Meet Our Training Leaders!

 Whitney Jaganmati Barry, RYT-500, RCYT

-Whitney discovered yoga in 2010 when she began seeking alternative healing for health conditions.
+Jaganmati discovered yoga in 2010 when she began seeking alternative healing for health conditions.
 In 2012, she was certified to teach through the Rocky Mountain Institute of Yoga and Ayurveda.
-She earned her 500 hour certification through ShambhavAnanda Yoga® in 2014.
-Whitney has been a manager of Om Ananda, teaches meditation and assists Yoga Teacher Trainings.
-She has taught children at Eldorado Kids Camp and children with special needs through PSD and Respite.
-Her enthusiasm is a natural fit with kids!
+She earned her 500 hour certification through ShambhavAnanda Yoga in 2014.
+She is extremely passionate about teaching meditation, and loves teaching meditation and philosophy in yoga teacher trainings.

 Sarah Broussard, RYT 500, CPYT